gregora/FPGA-Wave-Equation/README.md

 As computation is relatively simple, I decided to implement the algorithm both in C++ and on FPGA.

+The medium is sliced into 100 finite pieces, governed by the equations above.

 I was interested into how the FPGA performed against a CPU, especially since my FPGA was pretty small, only having 9 thousand logic units.

 The goal of the project was both to validate the results computed on the FPGA and compare the computation speed to the C++ implementation.